kuzzleio/documentation/src/sdk-reference/java/1/document/count/index.md

 | `includeTrash` | boolean | If set to `true`, includes the documents from the trash | `false`  |

 ## Return

+Returns the number of documents matching the given query.

 ## Exceptions